peterkhe1999/CheatSheet/OSEP/README.md

 PsExec.exe -s -i C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell_ise.exe
 ```

+A PowerShell download cradle running in **SYSTEM** integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.

-To run our session through a proxy, we must create a proxy configuration for the built-in SYSTEM account, i.e., copy a configuration from a standard user account on the system.
+=> create a proxy configuration for the built-in SYSTEM account, i.e., copy a configuration from a standard user account on the system.

 Proxy settings for each user are stored in the registry at the following path:
 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings`

 When navigating the registry, the HKEY_CURRENT_USER registry hive is mapped according to the user trying to access it, but when navigating the registry as SYSTEM, no such registry hive exists.

 The **HKEY_USERS** registry hive always exists and contains the content of all user HKEY_CURRENT_USER registry hives split by their respective SIDs.

-As part of our download cradle, we can use PowerShell to resolve a registry key.
-But the HKEY_USERS registry hive is not automatically mapped.
-=> Map the HKEY_USERS registry hive with the **New-PSDrive**
+Map the HKEY_USERS registry hive with the **New-PSDrive**

 The HKEY_USERS hive contains the hives of all users on the computer, including SYSTEM and other local service accounts, which we want to avoid.

-The registry hives are divided and named after the SIDs of existing users and there is a specific pattern.
+The registry hives are divided and named after the SIDs of existing users.
 Any SID starting with "**S-1-5-21-**" is a user account exclusive of built-in accounts.

 To obtain a valid user hive, loop through all top level entries of the HKEY_USERS until we find one with a matching SID.
 Once we find one, we can filter out the lower 10 characters leaving only the SID, while omitting the HKEY_USERS string.